 And it’s not just those in senior positions who suffer from these kind of feelings.
-Research shows that around 70% of us feel we aren’t worthy of the job we are doing at some point in our careers.
-Academic research by Pauline Clance and Suzanne Imes reveals that an estimated 2 out of every 5 successful people consider themselves frauds.
+Research shows that around 70 percent of us feel we aren’t worthy of the job we are doing at some point in our careers.
+Academic research by Pauline Clance and Suzanne Imes reveals that an estimated two out of every five successful people consider themselves frauds.

-Why is this and, why are women, in particular, more vulnerable to something commonly known as Imposter Syndrome?
+Why is this and, why are women, in particular, more vulnerable to something commonly known as impostor syndrome?

-This term was coined following an academic study in the 1980’s that was centred on women who were able to break the glass ceiling.
+This term was coined following an academic study in the 1980s that was centred on women who were able to break the glass ceiling.
 It revealed that they believed they were only promoted because they were lucky or judged to be better than they actually were.
-This telltale sign of a disconnect between actual and perceived performance is key — despite lots of proof that they are doing well those with Imposter syndrome believe they are ‘faking’ it and even praise can make them feel uncomfortable, compounding their feelings of incompetence.
+This telltale sign of a disconnect between actual and perceived performance is key — despite lots of proof that they are doing well those with impostor syndrome believe they are “faking” it and even praise can make them feel uncomfortable, compounding their feelings of incompetence.

 How to beat it

-If you recognise that you suffer from Imposter Syndrome and can see how it holds you back don’t despair — there are things you can do to minimise and eventually remove the feelings completely:
+If you recognise that you suffer from impostor syndrome and can see how it holds you back don’t despair — there are things you can do to minimise and eventually remove the feelings completely:

-If feeling like an Imposter can sometimes make you sabotage your career check out this article for tips to move forward rather than backwards and get what you want from your career, and if a career change is on the cards then tips on understanding how to make what could be a life changing decision can be found here.
+If feeling like an impostor can sometimes make you sabotage your career check out this article for tips to move forward rather than backwards and get what you want from your career, and if a career change is on the cards then tips on understanding how to make what could be a life-changing decision can be found here.

-And finally, be grateful for what you have achieved despite all these negative feelings, and celebrate how being ‘you’ has made you successful.
-As Oscar Wilde said
+And finally, be grateful for what you have achieved despite all these negative feelings, and celebrate how being “you” has made you successful.

-Join me for a free webinar on overcoming Imposter Syndrome by signing up here
+Join me for a free webinar on overcoming impostor syndrome by signing up here

-The imposter phenomenon in high achieving women: Dynamics and therapeutic intervention.
+The impostor phenomenon in high-achieving women: Dynamics and therapeutic intervention.